Suhas1131/GalaxyEvolution/README.md

 </p>

 <p align="center">
-  <sub><strong>Figure 6.</strong> Example divider selection using the completeness–reliability objective.
-The final divider is chosen from the fitted population models to balance separation quality for the blue and red galaxy populations.</sub>
+  <sub><strong>Figure 6.</strong> Completeness–reliability divider selection across absolute-magnitude bins.
+This figure shows the same two-component fits as Figure 5, with the selected divider added as a green dashed line.
+The number of galaxies and tau value are shown in the upper-left corner, and the magnitude range is shown above each panel.</sub>
 </p>

----
+___

 ### Environment Binning